Giant Cell Tumor

 Your healthcare provider will ask about your health history and give you a physical exam.
 You may also have tests such as:

 Biopsy.
-A small sample of tissue is taken and test.
-This is usually needed to confirm diagnosis.
+A small sample of tissue is taken and tested.
+This is often needed to confirm diagnosis.

-X-rays.
-This is a test that uses a small amount of radiation to make images of tissues, bones, and organs on film
+X-ray.
+This test uses a small amount of radiation to make images of tissues, bones, and organs on film

 CT scan.
-This is a test that uses a series of X-rays and a computer to make detailed images of the tissues in the body.
+This test uses a series of X-rays and a computer to make detailed images of the tissues in the body.

 MRI.
 This is a test that uses large magnets, radio waves, and a computer to make detailed images of tissues in the body.
 This test can also rule out any problems of the spinal cord and nerves.